 So, is it Worth Visiting Pearl Harbor with Kids?

 This is a really personal choice.
-If you know you’ll be doing another Oahu vacation when your young kids will be older, I’d recommend waiting.
+If you know you’ll be doing another Oahu vacation when your young kids are older; I’d recommend waiting.
 Then, you’ll all be able to really tour around and get a lot out of the experience.
 And this is coming from someone who takes her kids everywhere!

 However, if this is potentially your one and only trip to Oahu, I’d definitely say you should spend a day at Pearl Harbor.

 After that, I’d suggest only adding one other attraction, especially if you have younger kids or kids with short attention spans.
-I’d recommend choosing either the Pearl Harbor Aviation Museum (which is air conditioned) or the USS Battleship Missouri.
+I’d recommend choosing either the Pearl Harbor Aviation Museum (which is air-conditioned) or the USS Battleship Missouri Memorial.